 Option 1: Use the Gareji Line transfer service

-I used Gareji Line when I visited in 2017.
+I used Gareji Line when I first visited in 2017.
 This hands-off transfer service offers transport to and from David Gareja.

-In 2019 when the border row was at its height, Gareji Line continued running trips.
+Even in 2019 when the border row was at its height, Gareji Line continued running trips.
 Check for future updates on their Facebook Page.